-We may retain your personal data for as long as is necessary to fulfil the purposes set out in this privacy notice and/or the LTA’s reasonable requirements.
+We may retain your personal data for as long as is necessary to fulfil the purposes set out in this privacy notice and/or UKA’s reasonable requirements.
 On expiry of the relevant retention period, your personal data will be deleted, suppressed or anonymised, as applicable.

 You have the right to:

 - obtain access to, and copies of, the personal data that we hold about you;

 - require us to correct the personal data we hold about you if it is incorrect

 - require us to erase your personal data in certain circumstances

 - require us to restrict our data processing activities in certain circumstances;

 - receive from us the personal data we hold about you which you have provided to us, in a reasonable format specified by you, including for the purpose of your transmitting that personal data to another data controller

 - to object, on grounds relating to your particular situation, to any of our particular processing activities where you feel this has a disproportionate impact on you